How to fish for surfperch

 Many kinds of surfperch are also found in bays, estuaries and along rocky ocean shorelines.
 Look for water with some kind of structure (rocks, jetties, pilings, sunken ships, etc.) and keep your line and bait close to that structure.

-The bag limit for surfperch is generous – 15 in aggregate per day in 2017.
+The bag limit for surfperch is generous – 15 in aggregate per day.
 However, a lot remains unknown about the size of surfperch populations off the Oregon Coast.
 Certainly keep enough for a dinner or two (they are excellent eating), but don’t hesitate to catch and then carefully release surfperch to help safeguard future populations.

 Header photo by Kathy Munsel